ProAI/extended-components/docs/Flow support.md

 ## Types of state helpers

-If you include the Flow definitions of this package, you will be able to use `Envelope$State<SubStateValues, SubStateMutators>` and `Envelope$StateHelper<SubStateValues, SubStateMutators>`.
+If you include the Flow definitions of this package, you will be able to use `Extended$State<SubStateValues, SubStateMutators>` and `Extended$StateHelper<SubStateValues, SubStateMutators>`.
 See the [Flow example](../examples/flow) for usage.

 ## Troubleshooting